Q: What is that liquid on top of yogurt and what should be done with it?

 A: Finding liquid on top of yogurt is commonplace for most yogurt eaters.
 That yellowish or cloudy white liquid is annoying and can be disgusting to some.
 Many people pour the liquid off the top while others stir it back into the yogurt.

 During the fermentation process, the casein protein makes the thick portion of yogurt, while the whey remains a liquid.
 The whey is strained out during the manufacturing process but not all is removed.
-The more straining of the whey, the thicker the yogurt becomes.
+The more straining the whey, the thicker the yogurt becomes.

 The liquid (whey) on top or in yogurt is harmless.
 It is normal and commonly visible in many dairy products like sour cream and cottage cheese.
 It contains nutrients like calcium, potassium, and protein so it is best to stir it back into the yogurt.
 It can also be strained into a container and used in smoothies or recipes for additional nutrients.
-If you don’t care for the liquid or want a thicker yogurt, simply discard it into the sink and enjoy.
+If you don’t care for the liquid or want a thicker yogurt, simply discard it into the sink and enjoy your yogurt.